 For some of us, the memory of using a public phone box is a fairly distant one.
 With the rise of mobile phone usage over the past 20 years or so, there’s been a rapid decline in demand for phone boxes.
-But as guest author, Duncan, explains, for some communities, phone boxes are a lifeline.
+But as our guest author explains, for some communities, phone boxes are a lifeline.

 In its wisdom, BT has decided to accelerate the decommissioning of phone boxes in areas where it deems they aren’t making much profit and where over 90% less usage has occurred in the past decade.